lucaong/Vimfiles/README.md

 ========

-This repository contains my Vim setup, for my convenience when I switch machines and for other people to take inspiration (dude, really?).
+This repository contains my Vim setup, for my convenience when I switch machines and for other people to make fun of :P

 It is intended to work on a Mac with terminal Vim version `7.3+`.